DataSwell/NFL_Analytics_ETL/README.md

 - Injuries
 - Player Season Stats by Teams
 Not possible:
- - Player Season STats details, because  there are to much player for the amount of API calls per month with the free version.
+ - Player Season Stats details, because  there are to much player for the amount of API calls per month with the free version.

 ## Used Tools
-Python Scripts for extracting, transforming and loading the data The data is stored in a Postgres database
+Python Scripts for extracting, transforming and loading the data.
+The download of the kaggle dataset is automized with a websraper based on selenium, because it is a dynamic page (login).
+For now the data is stored in a relational Postgres database.
-Job Orchestration with Airflow
+Job Orchestration will be done by Airflow.
-Deployment with Docker

-## Particularities
-The sportsdata.io API

-## Hints
+## Particularities / Hints
 data folder is excluded/ignored from git, because the updting and archiving creates a lot of changed files.
 Therefore the data on GitHub can be old or not coomplete.

-## Update intervalls
+## Update intervalls and scheduling
 The data will be updated weekly during the Football season.
-Because the last game of a Gameweek is on monday, the updates will occur on thursday.
+Because the last game of a Gameweek is on monday, the updates will occur on tuesday.
+Airflow Schedule:
+1. archiving.py -> moves the files from last week in the archiv folder
+2. 5 files for the data from the SportsData.io API (scores, stadiums, standings, team_stats, teams)
+3. kaggle extract and upload

 ## Datamodel and Data Dictionary